Rani 2 Tablets

 - signs of frequent infections such as fever, chills, sore throat or mouth ulcers

-- swelling of the face, mouth, throat or limbs
+- swelling of the eyelids, face, throat or tongue causing difficulty breathing or swallowing

 Some health problems may arise from the condition being treated itself, rather than the treatment.
 For this reason, contact your doctor immediately if you notice any of the following: